paulrex/jade-rails/README.md

 - `globals`: This is an array of globals (as strings) that will be made available in the local scope of compiled templates.
 It defaults to `[]`.

+In addition, the `filename` of the template being compiled is always passed in to the Jade compiler options.
+If `compile_debug` is set to `true`, the filename will be shown as part of the error output.

 See [the official Jade documentation](http://jade-lang.com/api/) for more details about these options.